 This dynamic philosophy of education has been affirmed since 1943.
 The University's current leadership is as deeply convinced today, as were the founding fathers, that the Bible is the only dependable lens through which all knowledge must be viewed in the search for truth.
 Grace University remains committed to offering an education that is distinctively biblical.

-Grace University is accredited by:
+Grace University is accredited, on probation, by:

-• The Higher Learning Commission and a member of the North Central Association 230 South La Salle Street, Suite 7500 www.ncahigherlearningcommission.org

-Chicago, IL 60604 (800) 621-7440
+The Higher Learning Commission and a member of the North Central Association 230 South La Salle Street, Suite 7500 Chicago, IL 60604 (800) 621-7440 www.ncahigherlearningcommission.org